howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

     $this->assertNull(getOrders(''));
 }
 ```
-After running `composer test` you should see the following error
+After running `composer test-unit` you should see the following error
 ```php
 There was 1 error: